-Stacey Mowbray - Member of Governance & Regulatory Committee, Member of Indigenous Peoples, Safety& Operations Committee
+Stacey Mowbray - Member of Audit Committee, Member of Indigenous Peoples, Safety & Operations Committee

-Stacey Mowbray is an experienced corporate director and former President & CEO across a range of consumer facing industries.
-From 2014 to 2019, Ms. Mowbray served as President of WW Canada (formerly Weight Watchers) and then President of North America at WW International, where she oversaw and was a key member of the transformational turnaround of the health and wellness business into an omni channel business.
+Stacey Mowbray is a corporate director.
+Ms. Mowbray served as President of North America at WW International (formerly Weight Watchers) and as President of WW Canada, from 2014 to 2019.
 Prior to that, Ms. Mowbray served as President and Chief Executive Officer at The Second Cup Ltd. Ms. Mowbray has extensive marketing and brand experience from years of leading those functions at high profile brands such as Molson Coors Brewing Company, Cara Operations and Pepsi Cola.

-Currently, Ms. Mowbray serves on the board of Currency Exchange International, Exchange Bank of Canada, Sleep Country Canada Holdings Inc. and Bonne O Holdings Company.
-She volunteers on the operating Board of Trillium Health Partners.
-Prior directorships have included Second Cup Coffee, Liquor Control Board of Ontario, Niagara Ventures Corporation and Chair of the Coffee Association of Canada.
+Currently, Ms. Mowbray serves on the board of Currency Exchange International/Exchange Bank of Canada, Sleep Country Canada Holdings Inc., Bonne O Holdings Company and dentalcorp Holdings Ltd. Prior directorships have included Trillium Health Partners, Second Cup Coffee, Liquor Control Board of Ontario, Niagara Ventures Corporation and Coffee Association of Canada as Chair.

-Ms. Mowbray, has received numerous recognitions including Diversity Champion, Inaugural CEO in Residence for Wilfrid Laurier, Top 100 Women's Executive Network, Top 20 Women's Post and Schulich School of Business Outstanding Progress and Achievement Award.
+Ms. Mowbray has received numerous recognitions including Diversity Champion, Inaugural CEO in Residence for Wilfrid Laurier, Top 100 Women's Executive Network, Top 20 Women's Post and Schulich School of Business Outstanding Progress and Achievement Award.
 Ms. Mowbray holds a Master of Business Administration in Finance and Marketing from Schulich School of Business - York University, as well as a Bachelor of Business Administration from Wilfrid Laurier University.
+Ms. Mowbray holds her ICD.D.